-While Costa Rica has all kinds of delights to offer, one of the most enticing reasons to retire here is the country’s universal healthcare system, among the best in the world.
+While Costa Rica has all kinds of delights to offer, one of the most enticing reasons to retire here is the country’s universal healthcare system, which is among the best in the world.

 For a long and happy retirement, you want to retire in the best possible place.
 In that regard, Ecuador might be just what the doctor ordered.

-The first South American country to join OPEC, this nation of 16 million people has a sunny disposition, with two distinct equatorial regions so it is blessed with lots of sun year-round.
+The first South American country to join OPEC, this nation of 16 million people with two distinct equatorial regions is blessed with lots of sun year-round.

 Ecuador is a great budget-friendly country to retire to.
 Its capital city, Quito, has been named the Andes Capital of Culture and Don Juan Shopping City.